ariary/AravisFS/README.md

  *process*: Same thing that `ls path`

-  - **Print the content of a file of the encrypted fs with  `ceasarcat`** *parameter*: `folder_representation` (representation ofan encrypted fs) and `filepath`
+  - **Print the content of a file of the encrypted fs with  `ceasarcat`** *parameter*: `folder_representation` (representation of an encrypted fs) and `filepath`

 *process*: Same thing that `cat filepath`
- *Pb: leak  info in stdout that could be spied*
+ *Pb: leak  info in stdout that could be spied on*

  #### Example
- On a target machine containing my encrypted fs `secret_fs`, Iwan to know the content of the folder toto:
+ On a target machine containing my encrypted fs `secret_fs`, I want to know the content of the folder toto:

      (on my machine) $ ceasarpath toto
      ~~> **copy/paste result**
      (on the target machine) $ ceasarls secret_fs <paste_ceasarpath _result>

 #### Note
-CeasarPath will be provided later.
+`CeasarPath` will be provided later.
 The reason why we encrypt the path is to avoid info leak from `.bash_history` (information about the hierarchy of the secret fs)

 ### Manipulate an encrypted fs (future)
 `ceasarmv`,  `ceasarcp`, `ceasarrm`,  `ceasartouch`, etc